zackify/react-calendar/README.md

 This library has very few props to understand.
 It takes a component-first approach instead of endless prop options.

 Building a calendar is highly opinionated.
-This library to let you easily customize any piece of it.
+This library lets you easily customize any piece of it.
 Let's take a look at the `MonthlyNav` component:

 ```tsx
 import { useMonthlyCalendar } from '@zach.codes/react-calendar';